 - To help support local agriculture.
 Our Distribution Center brings fresh, locally grown produce to food pantries, meal programs, and other anti-hunger initiatives.

-Commodity Supplemental Food Program Sign Up
+Commodity Supplemental Food Program (CSFP)

 The Commodity Supplemental Food Program (CSFP) works to improve the health of low-income persons at least 60 years of age by supplementing diets with 30 pounds of shelf stable foods like fresh and canned produce, cereal, juice, rice or pasta, milk, and protein.
 In addition to the shelf stable box, the CSFP program now delivers a 15 pound box of fresh fruits and vegetables.
 Our friendly volunteers deliver to all of Skagit county, with multiple delivery days available.

 To qualify for this program you must be a Senior that is at least 60 years old and have an income limit of $1,632 for a single person or $2,215 for 2 people.
 If more than 2 people live in a household, the income limit will be higher.
+For more information or to sign up for this program you can call (360) 410-5023 or submit the form below.